-If you find other text sources that should be included in this generator, let me know!
-I will add it to this generator and to the others that are copies of this (as a fancy text generator).
-The reason why there are some copies is because my analysis showed that people were looking for a "smart text" type generator with different keywords and that Google was not showing the correct results.
+If you find other text fonts that I should include in this generator please let me know!
+I will add it to this generator and the others that are copies of it (like text generator luxury).
+The reason there are some copies is because my analysis showed that people were looking for a "fancy text" generator with different keywords and that Google was not showing the correct results.

 - 1 Copy and paste Alphabet letters

 - 1.1 Abecedario Letras Converter for Social Networks

 - 1.3 Highlight with Alphabet letters can be Cool and Original

 - 1.4 Generating small text or different sizes

 - 2.1 Convert your texts in an incredible way with Abecedario Lyrics

 - 2.7 Cute Fonts for Instagram